 Our skilled care services include physical, occupational and speech therapy, all available through the Effingham Rehabilitation Center.
 Additionally, we provide Cardiopulmonary Rehabilitation and, if needed, continued administration of intravenous medicines.
 Many of our Swing Bed patients have crossed the acute care bridge and move into a nursing home, such as the Care Center, or into a home-based care setting.

 Respite care is offered to any home-based caregiver who may need a break from the intensive, daily effort of tending to a patient.
-Whenever unexpected life circumstances may arise, whether it is for an out-of-town trip, a special event, or to tend to their own healthcare needs, respite care may be extended for up to 14 days, upon availability, at a rate of about $176 per day, including 24-hour nursing services, meals and any necessary administration of medicines and treatments.
+Whenever unexpected life circumstances may arise, whether it is for an out-of-town trip, a special event, or to tend to their own healthcare needs, respite care may be extended for up to 10 days, upon availability, at a rate of about $200 per night for Level I respite care, and $250.00 per night for Level II, including 24-hour nursing services, meals and any necessary administration of medicines and treatments.

 When patients are admitted to Effingham Hospital, in-hospital care is managed by a physician called a hospitalist.
 A hospitalist is a physician who specializes in caring for patients in the hospital.
 Hospitalists are proficient in managing a full spectrum of serious adult illnesses.